-Please contact the hospice on 01733 225 900 and ask to speak to one of our therapy team members.
+Please contact the hospice on 01733 225 900 and ask to speak to the Therapy team.

 When someone is experiencing fear and anxiety, spiritual support can be a huge comfort.
-Regardless of faith or belief, our spiritual care team is here for patients, families and carers to bring peace of mind.
-We can help with any religious needs people have, or if we can't help, we'll connect them with people who can.
+Regardless of faith or belief, our Spiritual Care team is here for patients, families and carers to bring peace of mind.
+We can help with any religious needs you have, or if we can't help, we'll connect you with people who can.

 Share a hobby, try something new or rediscover a pastime

-Our Get Creative team of specially trained volunteers can help you spend your time with us at Thorpe Hall just as you'd like.
+The specially trained volunteers on our Get Creative team can help you spend your time with us at Thorpe Hall Hospice doing activities that you enjoy.

-You are also welcome to join organised activities and entertainment with our Day services team and regular Monday Synergy Cafe.
+You are also welcome to join organised activities and entertainment with our Day Services team and regular Synergy Café on Mondays.